The Reinstated Superfund Excise Tax for Chemicals and Imported Substances

 Superfund Infrastructure Bill

 The infrastructure bill imposes taxes on certain chemicals and imported substances under Internal Revenue Code sections 4661 through 4672.
-More substances are expected to be added in the future, but the list as it stands is available below.
+More substances are expected to be added, but the list is below.
 Any manufacturer, producer, or importer of a taxable chemical is subject to the superfund excise tax.
 The Superfund chemical taxes should be reported on Form 720, Quarterly Federal Excise Tax Return, and Form 6627, Environmental Taxes.

 How to Calculate the Superfund Excise Tax

-As is the case with many excise taxes, the cost to businesses is expected to be passed down the supply chain, and ultimately to the end consumer in the form of increased prices and fees.
+As with many excise taxes, the cost to businesses is expected to be passed down the supply chain and ultimately to the end consumer through increased prices and fees.
 Unless your company is a manufacturer or importer of chemicals and substances, there is no additional reporting required regarding the superfund excise tax.

-If you are a manufacturer or importer, it is essential that your organization be prepared to report and remit the excise tax.
-The calculation of the superfund excise taxes is complex, and accurate reporting data can help companies reduce their tax burden.
+If you are a manufacturer or importer, your organization must be prepared to report and remit the excise tax.
+Calculating the superfund excise taxes is complex, and accurate reporting data can help companies reduce their tax burden.

 Taxing Chemicals in Section 4661